jonnonz1/nz-statute-book/acts/public/2011/education-freedom-of-association-amendment-act-2011.md

 The purpose of this Act is to uphold students’ rights to freedom of association, by removing any requirement for students to join students associations.

 ### 5 Requirements as to constitutions of councils
-Section 171(2) is amended by repealing paragraph (e) and substituting the following paragraph:.
+Section 171(2) is amended by repealing paragraph (e) and substituting the following paragraph:
   (e) at least 1, but not more than 3, persons who must be appointed following an election (conducted in accordance with statutes made by the council) by the students at the institution:

 ### 6 New sections 229A to 229CA substituted